 - smoking or frequently being in smoky environments

-- not taking medication correctly, at the right times, or at the correct dosage
+- not taking medication at the right times or at the correct dosage

 It is important for people with difficult-to-control asthma to speak to an asthma specialist about their medication and any underlying health conditions or environmental factors they think may be involved.

 A specialist can help the person take their medication in the right way and at the right time.
-A 2017 study suggests that this can be an effective way to get asthma under control.
+A 2017 study suggests that this can be an effective way to manage hard-to-treat asthma.